JohnGorter/webpack/_slides/1. introduction/whatiswebpack.md

 ---
 ### Why do we need Webpack
+Webpack enables professional and maintainable JavaScript programming
+> Webpack enables us to write JavaScript code into maintainable modules
+> while taking care of packaging and bundeling it for runtime use.

+---
+### Why do we need Webpack
 Webpack supports:
 - module traversing and bundeling, you can organise code into modules
 - on demand loading, reducing the initial load time of application